AndyIbanez/andyibanez-com/content/posts/converting-closure-based-code-into-async-await-in-swift.md

 *I was debating whether this article should be its own or if its contents should be appended to Introducing async/await in Swift.
 I decided to make the previous article shorter in an attempt to not overload the articles with information, and to hopefully make it easier to understand these API with smaller articles.*

 Last week, we had a long discussion on async/await.
-We contrasted how it compares to callbacks, and we showed examples that hopefully convinced async/await is really neat.
+We contrasted how it compares to callbacks, and we showed examples that hopefully convinced you async/await is really neat.

 We are just one step away from actual concurrency.
-Before we dive in into concurrency - with *structured concurrency* - next week, I want to show you how you can convert closure-based and delegate-based code into async/await code.
+Before we dive into concurrency - with *structured concurrency* - next week, I want to show you how you can convert closure-based and delegate-based code into async/await code.
 The idea behind this article is to give you all the tools so that you can start adopting async/await in your projects, baby steps at a time.

 If you are a library vendor, you will be able to provide async/await code for all your closure-based APIs, so not only will you be able to start using it for your uses, you will be able to ship async/await to your users.